Gymnastics Events List

 List of Gymnastics Events

 A gymnastics event is also known as a meet.
-Depending on the level and occasion, teams will be competing for the highest combined scores, or individual athletes will be competing for the highest scored on individual events.
+Depending on the level and occasion, teams will be competing for the highest combined scores, or individual athletes will be competing for the highest score on individual events.
 A group of gymnasts will perform one apparatus before rotating to another once they have all finished.
 Once every athlete has performed their intended routines, athletes will be ranked both by overall scores, and scores on individual events.

 The events are: